 All cycles are stored at the owner's risk.

-Security/ Access
+Security/ Access/CCTV

-The blocks are accessed with an access fob that each resident is given.
-The access fob will permit you to enter the block, the lift and your floor only.
-You will not be permitted to access other areas of the block for security reasons.
+The property is accessed with an access fob and a key that each resident is given.
+The access fob will permit you to enter the gate, bin store and cycle store.